-Omega-3 fatty acids offer vital anti-inflammatory and immune-boosting properties that may promote recovery from injury.
-Excessive inflammation may require supplementation of omega-3, however food sources like salmon, mackerel, sardines, and trout should not be overlooked and should be consumed regularly (3-4 times per week) ahead of supplementation to support wound healing naturally.
+Omega-3 fatty acids offer vital anti-inflammatory and immune-boosting properties that promote healing after surgery.
+Excessive inflammation may require supplementation of omega-3, however, injury healing foods like salmon, mackerel, sardines and trout should not be overlooked and should be consumed regularly (3-4 times per week) ahead of supplementation to support wound healing.
 Omega-3 also contributes to MPS and may reduce losses in muscle during physical inactivity.
 Omega-3 also plays a role in cognitive health, and this may benefit injuries to the head by reducing inflammation caused by a concussion or related injuries.

 Creatine: Food for Improving Strength